 Downtown Roanoke boasts many historic landmarks, including a 1907 fire station, a historic farmers market and the Tudor-style Hotel Roanoke.
 The city's farmers market was first opened in 1882; it still operates daily on the same site, downtown on Market Square.
 The 3-day Roanoke Festival in the Park , a local tradition since 1968, takes place Memorial Day weekend in Elmwood Park at Elm Avenue (SR 24) and Williamson Road (SR 116).
 A city landmark, the 100-foot-tall Roanoke Star was erected on top of Mill Mountain in 1949; the star is illuminated each night, and the site offers a scenic overlook of the Roanoke Valley.

 Visitor Centers Visit Virginia's Blue Ridge 101 Shenandoah Ave.
 N.E.
-ROANOKE, VA 24016.
+Roanoke, VA 24016.
 Phone:(540)342-6025 or (800)635-5535

 Self-guiding ToursThe visitor information center offers a map detailing a walking tour of downtown Roanoke.

 Off I-581 exit 3E, Valley View Mall (4802 Valley View Blvd.
-N.W.) offers more than 100 stores, including Belk, JCPenney, Macy's and Sears.
-Tanglewood Mall (4420-A Electric Rd.) features Barnes & Noble, Belk and T.J.Maxx.
+N.W.) offers nearly 100 restaurants and stores, including Barnes & Noble, Belk, JCPenney and Macy's.
+Tanglewood Mall (4420-A Electric Rd.) features Belk, JCPenney and T.J.Maxx.

 Things to Do Center in the Square